 When a person is missing a tooth or a series of teeth for a period of time, their jawbone begins to deteriorate, a process known as resorption.
 The jawbone stays healthy thanks to the teeth.
 When you bite and chew, you generate a serious amount of bite force energy.
 This energy travels into the teeth and down through the tooth roots into the jawbone, where it initiates a process of the jawbone continually building new bone cells to replace old cells.
 This keeps the jawbone healthy and strong.
 It begins to deteriorate as soon as it doesn’t receive that energy when a tooth is missing.
-That’s why you may have noticed that people who have lost all of their teeth often appear as if their jaw is retreating backwards.
+That’s why you may have noticed that people who have lost all of their teeth often appear as if their jaw is retreating backward.

 At Deeter Dental, Dr. Lucas Deeter is an implant specialist.
 During your consultation for a potential dental implant, he will use the 3D imaging capability of our Cone Beam CT Scanner.
 This will show just how much jawbone mass you have at the potential implant location or locations.
 If the mass is insufficient to support the implant, you will need a bone graft.